Alfresco/docs-alfresco/process-automation/latest/model/interfaces.md

 ## Custom user interfaces

-Custom user interfaces can be [developed](LINK) with the [Application Development Framework](LINK) and deployed as part of the project.
+Custom user interfaces can be [developed]({% link process-automation/latest/develop/index.md %}) with the [Application Development Framework](https://www.alfresco.com/abn/adf/docs/){:target="_blank"} and deployed as part of the project.

 ## Actions